michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 ### Stage 1 - Deny all traffic to the application namespace

-The policy you will configure in this section is enforcing a _deny all_ NetworkPolicy in the webserver-acm namespace on _local-cluster_.
+The policy you will configure in this section is enforcing a _deny all_ NetworkPolicy in the webserver-acm namespace on the managed cluster.
 A _deny all_ NetworkPolicy object example -

 ```
 kind: NetworkPolicy